-Many traders said that although prices have dropped significantly, they have not yet returned to pre-storm levels, as supply has only partially recovered.
+Many small traders said that although prices have dropped significantly, they have not yet returned to pre-storm levels, as supply has only partially recovered.

-The leader of the Department of Crop Production and Plant Protection said that the Department will continue to promptly inform localities to proactively produce, especially to ensure food supply for the Lunar New Year.
+The head of the Department of Crop Production and Plant Protection said that the Department will continue to provide timely information to localities to proactively manage production, especially to ensure the food supply for the Lunar New Year.

 Source: https://vtv.vn/gia-rau-xanh-ha-nhiet-100251205094815868.htm